WordPress/gutenberg/packages/components/src/autocomplete/README.md

 -   Type: `Boolean`
 -   Required: No

 #### position

 Use this string to modify the direction in which the popover should open relative to its parent node.
+This value will be propagated to [`position` property of the the `<Popover />` component](../popover#position), where it describes...

+> Specify y- and x-axis as a space-separated string.
+Supports "top", "middle", "bottom" y axis, and "left", "center", "right" x axis.

 -   Type: `String`
 -   Required: No